Paul-EmileLamotte/OperationsResearchProject/README.md

 You will be prompted to:
-1. Enter your group (e.g., B)
-2. Enter your team number (e.g., 4)
-3. Choose one of the following options:
+1. Choose one of the following options:
    - 1: Max Flow with Ford-Fulkerson
    - 2: Max Flow with Push-Relabel
    - 3: Min-Cost Flow